-Legal Person of the other Party means a legal person that is either:
+Counterparty Legal Person means a legal person that is either:

-1. Formed or organized under the laws of that other Party, and which carries on substantial business operations in the territory of:

-(a) of that Party; or

-(b) any member of the World Trade Organization that is owned or controlled by natural persons of that other Party or by legal persons who meet all the conditions in subparagraph (1)(a); or

-2. In the case of the supply of a service through a business presence that is owned or controlled:
+- 1. formed or organized under the laws of that other Party, and which carries on substantial business operations in the territory of: - (a) of that Party; or - (b) any member of the World Trade Organization that is owned or controlled by natural persons of that other Party or by legal persons who meet all the conditions in subparagraph (1)(a); or - 2.
+In the case of the supply of a service through a business presence that is owned or controlled: